BLuckoo/Amazon_Vine_Analysis/README.md

 </p>

 2. The products DataFrame was created by selecting "product_id" and "product_title" from the reviews DataFrame and the "drop_duplicates" function was used to retrieve only unique product_ids from the reviews DataFrame.

 <p align="center">
 <image src="https://user-images.githubusercontent.com/82583576/129478257-57a4c838-8264-4e85-9262-5a2ecbc3eef8.PNG"
 </p>

+3. The "select" function was used to create the "review_id" DataFrame.
+The "review_date" data was converted to a date by using the "to_date" function.

 <p align="center">
 <image src="https://user-images.githubusercontent.com/82583576/129478263-7fdbec3c-d06e-433c-8526-8b2f064c2818.PNG"
 </p>

+4.
 <p align="center">
 <image src="https://user-images.githubusercontent.com/82583576/129478270-e2758571-2ad0-48d9-8041-39cac48a41ab.PNG"
 </p>